miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 Along the bottom are your resource stats:

 Gold: Can be obtained by looting defeated enemies or mined by imps from yellow gold tiles found in your dungeon.
 This precious metal is essential for hiring powerful creatures and constructing luxurious rooms.

-Wood: Can be obtained by building a resource stockpile and ordering your imps to chop down trees.
+Wood: Can be obtained by designating a resource stockpile and ordering your imps to chop down trees.
 This natural resource is essential for constructing traps, doors, and other wooden structures in your dungeon.

-Iron: Can be obtained by building a resource stockpile and ordering your imps to mine iron tiles found in your dungeon.
-This metal is essential for crafting weapons, armor, and other metallic structures.
+Iron: Can be obtained by designating a resource stockpile and ordering your imps to mine iron tiles found in your dungeon.
+This metal is essential for crafting weapons, armor, and other metallic structures such as the Prison.

 Adamantium: Can be obtained by assaulting adamantium golems and mining their ore, or found deep underground.
 This rare and powerful metal is essential for crafting the strongest weapons and armor in your dungeon,

-Stone: Can be obtained by building a resource stockpile and ordering your imps to mine white stone tiles found in your dungeon.
+Stone: Can be obtained by designating a resource stockpile and ordering your imps to mine white stone tiles found in your dungeon.
 This sturdy material is essential for constructing walls, floors, and other stone structures in your dungeon.

+Adoxium: Can be obtained by mining only at very deep levels underground.
+This arcane metal is essential to craft the most powerful magic gear, speeding spellcaster cooldowns and supporting multiple glyphs.

 Infernite: Can be obtained by mining only at very deep levels underground.
 This volatile material is essential for crafting weapons that deal flaming damage, making them particularly effective against enemies that are vulnerable to fire.

-Corpses: Can be obtained by defeating enemies in your dungeon.
+Corpses: Can be obtained by defeating enemies in your dungeon and storing them in a Grave.
 They can be used to raise undead creatures, which can serve as powerful minions and defenders for your dungeon.
-Raising undead creatures may require graves, coffins or a morgue table.
+Raising undead creatures may require coffins or a morgue table.

 Angel Piety: A hidden resource that can be obtained by performing acts of worship at a holy altar.
 This resource can be used to recruit angels, powerful creatures that possess divine abilities.

 Demon Piety: A hidden resource that can be obtained by invoking them at a demonic altar.
 This resource can be used to recruit demons, powerful creatures that possess dark abilities.